Fiji: Early settlement

-Modern archaeological research conducted on Fijian sites has shown that Fijians did in fact practice cannibalism, which has helped modern scholars to assess the accuracy of some of these colonial European accounts.
-Studies conducted by scholars including Degusta, Cochrane, and Jones provide evidence of burnt or cut human skeletons, suggesting that cannibalism was practised in Fiji.
-In a 2015 study by Jones et al., isotopic analysis of bone collagen provided evidence that human flesh had been consumed by Fijians, although it was likely a small, and not necessarily regular, part of their diet.

-However, these archaeological accounts indicate that cannibalistic practices were likely more intermittent and less ubiquitous than European settlers had implied.
-They also suggest that and that exocannibalism (cannibalism of members of outsider tribes), and cannibalism practised as a means of violence or revenge, played significantly smaller roles in Fijian culture than colonial European accounts suggested.
-It appears that the cannibalism may more often have been nonviolent and ritualistic.

 Early interaction with Europeans

 Dutch explorer Abel Tasman was the first known European visitor to Fiji, sighting the northern island of Vanua Levu and the North Taveuni archipelago in 1643 while looking for the Great Southern Continent.

 James Cook, the British navigator, visited one of the southern Lau islands in 1774.
 It was not until 1789, however, that the islands were charted and plotted, when William Bligh, the castaway captain of HMS Bounty, passed Ovalau and sailed between the main islands of Viti Levu and Vanua Levu en route to Batavia, in what is now Indonesia.
 Bligh Water, the strait between the two main islands, is named after him and for a time, the Fiji Islands were known as the Bligh Islands.

 The first Europeans to maintain substantial contact with the Fijians were sandalwood merchants, whalers and "beche-de-mer" (sea cucumber) traders.
 The first whaling vessel known to have visited was the Ann and Hope in 1799, and she was followed by many others in the 19th century.
 These ships came for drinking water, food and firewood and, later, for men to help man their ships.
 Some of the Europeans who came to Fiji in this period were accepted by the locals and were allowed to stay as residents.
-Probably the most famous of these was a Swede by the name of Kalle Svenson, better known as Charlie Savage.
-Savage was permitted to take wives and establish himself in a high rank in Bau society in exchange for helping defeat local adversaries.
-In 1813, Savage became a victim of this lifestyle and was killed in a botched raid.